masif2002/AZ-900-notes/README.md

 ## Regions
 * Usually, there is only one region per country, but in Azure, some countries have multiple regions
+* As of now, Azure has over 60+ regions

 ### Region Pair
 * In Azure, you have something called a region pair, where two regions are paired.
 And these paired regions have highest speed connections and special treatment during Azure updates